 Olivia Rodrigo announces huge collaboration that broke the internet

-Olivia Rodrigo has announced a collaboration with Stanley – and this is everything you need to know.
+Olivia Rodrigo has announced a collaboration with Stanley – and this is the release date for the cup.

 The 40 oz quencher comes in Rodrigo’s staple purple alongside black, silver, red and purple stars and her “OR” logo.